|

 CREDIT FOR THIS CACHE, email to me answers to the following

-1. Standing at the coordinates and facing the split rock boulder, is
+questions:1.
+Standing at the coordinates and facing the split rock boulder, is

 the smaller portion of the split to your left or your right?